In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook your protein

-- Cut a small corner from your protein packaging and drain off any excess liquid.
+- Steak, chicken, or pork strips: Cut a small corner from the packaging and drain off any excess liquid.
 Transfer the meat to a plate; pat dry with a paper towel.
 Season with salt and pepper.

 In the same pan used for the zucchini, if dry, add 1 to 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
 Add your protein and cook, stirring occasionally, until lightly browned and cooked through, 4 to 6 minutes for steak or pork and 6 to 8 minutes for chicken.